bharathbolla/EVA6/README.md

 ### * Layer Norm and Group Norm performed similarly and has lower misclassified images than Batch Norm.
-### * Kayer Norm and Group Norm has exhibited consistency in test loss and accuracy  but Batch Norm has ups and downs
+### * Layer Norm and Group Norm has exhibited consistency in test loss and accuracy  but Batch Norm has ups and downs